SkymouseStudios/skymse-jekyll/_posts/2020-04-07-create-an-automated-campaign-in-mailchimp.md

 * I'm moving and I want to get a new clock that matches my new kitchen, but I didn't realize that until I saw your email.
 * I want to keep my clock clean, but I forget how to do it right.

 An automation is the best way to put your emails on autopilot.
 If someone buys a new clock you can include emails about the 5 ways to make sure your clock keeps on ticking.
 This builds a relationship with the customer and helps to grow your relationship with them.
-You can't build too much trust with your customers.
+You can't build too much trust with your customer.

+So now you've got the basics down of how to plan, create and launch an automated Mailchimp campaign.
+This is only the beginning, there's so much you can do with Mailchimp and they're adding features all the time.

+For more tips and tricks to marketing your business, check out the rest of our blog!